 The documentation platform https://docs.typo3.org centralizes documentation for every project.
 It supports different kinds of documentation:

 - (recommended) A Sphinx project, stored within

-- A simple README file stored as
+- Other formats, such as a simple README file stored as

-Sphinx is the official format for official TYPO3 documentation.
+Sphinx is the format used for official TYPO3 documentation.
 A Sphinx-based documentation is a set of plain text files making up the chapters or sections of the documentation.
 It uses a markup language called "reStructuredText" (reST).

-Advantages of this new documentation format are numerous:
+Advantages of this documentation format are numerous:

 - Output formats: Sphinx projects may be automatically rendered as HTML or TYPO3-branded PDF.

 - Cross-references: It is easy to cross-reference other chapters and sections of other manuals (either TYPO3 references or extension manuals).
 The links are automatically updated if pages or sections are moved.

 - Collaboration: As the documentation is plain text, it is easy to work as a team on the same manual or quickly review changes using any versioning system.